 Nathaly Silva went to Milwaukee Area Technical College, did two years of general education, and obtained a medical assistant diploma.
 She worked as a medical assistant in the pediatric department for about 5 years in a local clinic that helps the underserved community.
 She is a mother of 2 children, one with autism, intellectual disability, speech impairment, and anxiety.
 She is very devoted to learning new things to help empower other parents to advocate for their children, as she understands what it’s like to be a parent of children with special needs.
 Her goals are to continue her education in the future.
 Enjoys singing, dancing, traveling, and spending time with her family.

-Chris Stagge is a Program and Development Assistant, and Event Coordinator for WI FACETS, working across all agency grants.
+Chris Stagge is the Program and Development Assistant, and Event Coordinator for WI FACETS, working across all agency grants.
 Chris has worked for disability related non-profit organizations since 1993, and with WI FACETS since 2008.
-Chris is the parent of a son with autism.
+Chris is the parent of a son with special needs.

-Melissa Voegeli has been serving as the Program and Electronic Communications Coordinator at WI FACETS for over two years.
-Under this position, funded by both DPI and PTAC grants, she provides communication and technology support for all electronic grant activities.
-Mel received her Bachelor’s of Science in Health Studies from Mount Mary University in 2015.
+Melissa Voegeli has been serving as the Program and Electronic Communications Coordinator at WI FACETS for four years.
+Under this position, funded by both DPI and PTAC grants, she develops special education products, manages grant project websites, disseminates Bite-Sized PD messages, coordinates with UWM’s Nonprofit Management School of Continuing Education to host a yearly Nonprofit Management Certificate, and provides technology and communication support for all electronic grant activities.
+Mel received her Bachelor of Science in Health Studies from Mount Mary University in 2015.
 Although she graduated with a student-designed major of Allied Health with a Psychology emphasis, she has taken additional coursework in American Sign Language, Disability: Society & Person, Health Communication and Health Care Systems.
 Mel has been in the field since 2015 when she started working as an in-home line-therapist.
 Before starting at WI FACETS, she was employed as a Licensed Program Coordinator for another local nonprofit.
 When she’s not working, you can typically catch Mel out enjoying Milwaukee.
 She loves live music and supporting local businesses.

 Jan Serak, M.A., is the newly retired CEO/Founder of WI FACETS, a parent-led nonprofit agency located in Milwaukee, WI.
 Prior to her retirement, she served as the Co-Director of the Region 4 Parent Technical Assistance Center (www.region4ta.us) providing TA to 10 parent centers in 8 Midwest states; and the Co-Director of the WI Parent Training and Information Center.
 Serak was the Parent Partner for the WI Special Education Mediation System and provided administrative oversight and training.
 She was a consultant for the National Center for Systemic Improvement (Data Use Team; RBA Cross-State Learning Collaborative).
 Serak is a founding Board member of the National Center for Parent Leadership, Advocacy, and Community Empowerment (National PLACE).advocating to ensure a place at the table for every family and family organization.
 She served on the National CADRE Advisory Board, National Center for Deaf-Blindness Family Engagement Technical Workgroup, Family Support Research and Training Center Advisory Board, and Advisory Panel for the National Autism Indicators Report.
 She was a Senior Advisor for the Center for Parent Information and Resources.
 She has served as the President of the Autism Society of WI, President of the Autism Society of SE WI, and as a Board member and Legislative Chair for the Autism Society of America.
 She received her B.S. from the University of WI and M.A. in Educational Psychology and Dispute Resolution from Marquette University.
 She is the parent of two young adult sons (Ben, who has autism, and Jeffrey) and passionately believes that every child deserves a chance to shine.